-Dr. Róisín Quinn-Lautrefin is a research fellow at the University of Paris-Diderot.
+Dr. Róisín Quinn-Lautrefin is a research fellow at the University of Paris.
 She gained her PhD in English Literature in 2016 at the Université Paris Diderot.
 Her thesis is entitled Through the ‘I’ of a needle” : needlework and female subjectivity in Victorian literature and culture.

-Dr. Clémence Folléa is a Lecturer at the University Paris Diderot.
+Dr. Clémence Folléa is a lecturer at the University of Paris.
 Her thesis, entitled “Eccentric Dickens: Persistence of the Dickensian”, examined the pervasive and chaotic presence of Dickens and the Dickensian in contemporary culture.
 She is currently working on adaptation theory and video games.